 Experiencing Vision Exchange has been amazing for me as a member of the Indian community in Winnipeg.
 Seeing myself, my community, and my culture reflected in a major art gallery like the WAG is affirming.
 During these divisive times, it is more important than ever to have spaces where our differences are not just welcomed, but celebrated.

 My hope is for many more exhibitions in the future that will bring underrepresented communities into the WAG.
 Your donation to the WAG will make this possible.

 -Sabrina Sethi is a University of Winnipeg graduate student and curator of Scottish and Indian descent.
 Earlier this year, Sabrina joined the WAG’s Advisory Committee for Vision Exchange.

 Exhibitions like Vision Exchange happen with the help of supporters and friends like you.Your donations, visits, and interest in the Gallery enable underrepresented voices to be heard and seen alongside old favourites from the collection.

 The WAG relies on the generosity of donors to advance our mission to connect, inspire, and inform through the incredible vehicle of art.
 Your donations amplify stories that bring us all closer together.

 Please consider a gift today to the WAG where our differences are not just welcomed, but celebrated.
 Thank you for your support!

 Donations can be made online, in person at the front desk, or by phone at 204.789.1345.

-Above artwork: Divya Mehra.
-Contemporary South Asian Art (detail), 2018-2010.
+Above artwork: Sabrina Sethi in front of Divya Mehra's Contemporary South Asian Art (detail), 2018-2010.
 Acrylic vinyl (Pantone 17-1328 TCX Indian Tan).
 Courtesy of the artist and Georgia Scherman Projects, Toronto.
+Photo: Serena Keshavjee.